anion gap low

 Focus on underlying conditions

-Determine the possible medical condition, such as liver cirrhosis, kidney disease, inflammation or malnutrition
+Determine any possible medical condition, such as liver cirrhosis, kidney disease, inflammation or malnutrition.

-If you are also interested in other blood values, you should check out my recent guide on MPV in blood tests.
+If you are also interested in other blood values, check out my recent guide on MPV in blood tests.

 Quick FAQs about anion gap low